Cleaning & Organizing

 Your front door says

 Whether you’re outgoing—or not.
 According to color experts, a red front door means you’re not afraid to stand out and say what you think.
 A blue door says you’re naturally at ease in most situations.
 Green broadcasts your traditional values, and black means you’re probably consistent, conservative, and reserved.
-(By the way, here’s what your handwriting says about you.)
+Here are 26 secrets personal organizers would never tell you for free.

 Your sock drawer says